 The perfect case for anyone who wants to make a statement with their choice of accessories, the Speck Presidio Grip + Glitter is a gorgeous case that offers fantastic protection.
 Speck’s drop protection pedigree is well known, and Speck claims that the two-layer construction will keep your Pixel 2 safe against drops up to 10 feet — though we don’t recommend you testing that claim.
 It’s also a looker, if you like the style.
 The shimmering crystal finish isn’t all style with no substance either, as the pattern on the back aids grip on your phone, making sure you can keep hold of your phone while still looking good.
 It’s slim in design, and a fantastic choice to keep your phone looking great and well protected — even if it is on the pricey side.
 Still, Speck’s a name worth paying for.

 The big cheese of all the protective cases, Otterbox is quite possibly the best brand you can buy for consumer-level smartphone protection.
 The Defender case uses a triple-layer construction; a soft inner core, a tough outer core, and a touch screen protector to keep that vulnerable area safe.
-Built-in port covers keep your ports dirt, dust, and lint free, while the shock-protection actually transfers impacts away from your phone, and into the case.
+Built-in port covers keep your ports dirt-, dust-, and lint-free, while the shock-protection actually transfers impacts away from your phone, and into the case.
 It also comes with a belt-clip holster that can be used as a kickstand, if needed.
-It’s the priciest option on the list, but if you want real protection, you always go to Otterbox.
+It’s often not cheap, but if you want real protection, you always go to Otterbox.

 - We can’t believe how cheap the Microsoft Surface Pro 7 is at Best Buy